Special biserial coalgebras and representations of quantum SL(2): Some coalgebra theory

 The following proposition shows that string (special biserial) algebras and string (resp. special biserial) coalgebras are dual notions and that being a string (resp. special biserial) coalgebra is local property.
 This will be used in the specific example of quantum $SL(2)$ in the next section.

-\begin{proposition} (a) If $B$ is a finite-dimensional pointed coalgebra, then $B$ is a special biserial coalgebra if and only the dual algebra $DB$ is a special biserial algebra. (b) If $B$ is a finite-dimensional pointed coalgebra, then $B$ is a string coalgebra if and only if the dual algebra $DB$ is a string algebra. (c) Every finite-dimensional subcoalgebra of a pointed special biserial coalgebra is a special biserial coalgebra. (d) Every finite-dimensional subcoalgebra of a pointed string coalgebra is contained in a finite-dimensional subcoalgebra that is a string coalgebra. \end{proposition}
+\begin{proposition} Let $B$ be a pointed coalgebra. (a) If $B$ is finite-dimensional, then $B$ is a special biserial coalgebra if and only the dual algebra $DB$ is a special biserial algebra. (b) If $B$ is finite-dimensional, then $B$ is a string coalgebra if and only if the dual algebra $DB$ is a string algebra. (c) Every subcoalgebra of a pointed special biserial coalgebra is a special biserial coalgebra. (d) Every finite-dimensional subcoalgebra of a pointed special biserial coalgebra is contained in a finite-dimensional subcoalgebra that is a string coalgebra. \end{proposition}